berrydenhartog/AmazonPhotoViewer/README.md

 # photoviewer

 ## Project setup
-sipmle project to view all images from s3 bucket
+simple project to view all images from s3 bucket. is uses aws cognito to authenticate before viewing images.
+You can then download the images using secure links